 HOW DID SHE MANAGE TO HAVE GOOD COMMUNICATION?

-One of the first steps toward achieving good communications with the people we love is by learning first to communicate with ourselves, to listen deeply to what our inner voice tells us and how we react to those around us.
+One of the first steps toward achieving good communication with the people we love is by learning first to communicate with ourselves, to listen deeply to what our inner voice tells us and how we react to those around us.
 Therapy can help with this process, which often involves learning to love ourselves, to celebrate our achievements and let our conflicts go.
-Once we feel better, we are ready to join a conversation with others, and communications will flow more freely.
+Once we feel better, we are ready to engage in conversation with others, and communication will flow more freely

 I LISTEN TO ME